a-eski/ttytest2/README.md

 <img src="images/ttytest2.png" alt="ttytest2 logo" style="width:70%; height:auto;">
 </a>

-ttytest2 is a integration test framework for CLI & shell applications.
+ttytest2 is a integration test framework for CLI, TUI, & shell applications.

 ttytest2 is a fork and a drop-in replacement for [ttytest](https://github.com/jhawthorn/ttytest).

 It works by creating a tmux session behind the scenes, running the specified commands, capturing the pane, and then comparing the actual content to the expected content based on the assertions made.

-The assertions will wait a specified amount of time (configurable, default 2 seconds) for the expected content to appear.
+The assertions will wait a configuable amount of time (default 2 seconds) for the expected content to appear before failing.

 [![Gem Version](https://badge.fury.io/rb/ttytest2.svg?icon=si%3Arubygems)](https://badge.fury.io/rb/ttytest2)